dhruvpatel108/GANPriors/README.md

 # GAN-based Priors for Quantifying Uncertainty
 This is an official TensorFlow implementation of [GAN-based Priors for Quantifying Uncertainty](https://arxiv.org/abs/2003.12597) work.
-Here, we provide code for our models, checkpoints and [dataset](https://github.com/dhruvpatel108/GANPriors/blob/master/README.md#downloading-and-preparing-dataset) used to produce results of the paper.
+Here, we provide code for our models, checkpoints (to be added) and [dataset](https://github.com/dhruvpatel108/GANPriors/blob/master/README.md#downloading-and-preparing-dataset) used to produce results of the paper.

 Bayesian inference is a powerful method used extensively to quantify the uncertainty in an inferred field given the measurement of a related field when the two are linked by a mathematical model.
 Despite its many applications, Bayesian inference faces two major